Your temporary advisor

 Funding: RAs and TAs

 When you were admitted to the Ph.D. program, you were guaranteed three years of academic-year (autumn, winter, spring, but not summer) funding in the form of an RA or a TA.
 A faculty member may have offered you an RA for your first year or part of your first year if your research interests and skills match and that person has sufficient funding.
 However, many students’ funding comes from TAing.
-If a student prefers an RA, but is unable to get one (e.g., because their advisor does not have sufficient funding), a TA is guaranteed to be available to any Ph.D. student in the first 3 years who applies for a TA position.
+If a student prefers an RA, but is unable to get one (e.g., because their advisor does not have sufficient funding), a TA position is guaranteed to be available to any Ph.D. student making satisfactory progress for the first three years of their program.
 For more on funding beyond the first year, see the funding section of Ongoing Conversations with your Advisor.

 TAing is an excellent way to build a teaching portfolio, hone your technical communications skills, and firm up your foundations on technical topics.
 It is also a proven way to show leadership within a course community and develop mentorship skills.